-This slower-paced class guides students through introductory standing, seated and floor postures.
+This slower-paced yet dynamic class guides students through introductory standing, seated and floor postures.
 Extra time is spent on positions and using props to ensure a safe and peaceful approach to the asana practice.
 Poses are adapted to meet the needs of individual students, so everyone can practice in a safe and supportive environment.
-This class is for all levels but especially beginners.
+This class is for all levels of experience but especially good for beginners.

 This yoga class heats the body and the meditative movements allow for a deeper connection to your practice.
 It is also great to help you feel energized and motivated!
 Class begins with breath awareness and a few moments of quiet reflection.
 The routine practice of vinyasa yoga can increase muscle strength, endurance and flexibility, and reduce levels of stress.
-Vinyasa yoga offers much diversity.
-The pace can vary and there is no one particular sequence that instructors must follow.
+Vinyasa yoga offers much diversity & creativity.
+The pace can vary and there is no one particular sequence that instructors must follow but usually includes Sun Salutations so prior knowledge of Sun Salutations is needed.
 In fact, the name vinyasa is a Sanskrit word that translates as “variations within parameters.”
 This flexibility allows the teacher to tailor the sequences to the individual class.
 A thorough knowledge of yoga is required.

-An intense, flowing style in which the same poses are always done in the same order.
+Vinyasa derived from Ashtanga Yoga so people who usually like one, also enjoy the other.
+An intense, flowing style in which the same poses are always done in the same order with some variations toads the end due to time constraints.
 This method of yoga involves synchronizing the breath with a progressive series of postures—a process producing intense internal heat and a profuse, purifying sweat that detoxifies muscles and organs.
+We begin with 10 Sun Salutations and then move toward multiple standing poses, balancing poses, advanced seated postures, and inversions such as shoulder stand and headstand to name a few.
 The result is a light and strong body and a calm mind.
 A thorough knowledge of yoga is required.